Kharchin Mongols: Yunshebu Tümen

 There are no the exact clues for the origins of the Sharnuud yet, but Yunsheebuu Tümen's Sharnuud should not be simply considered as yellow-head Uriankhai or others, while there are so many tribes like Uriankhai, Naiman and Buryat, that consisted of such a clan of the Sharnuud, even some of the Mongolized Uighurs were named as the Sharnuud too.
 The name of Sharnuud may suggest their non-Mongoloid physical characters, Yunsheebuu's Sharnuud seems some European looking group followed with the Alans and Kipchaks to serve for the Yuan court in Khanbalik (Dadu).

 Shibaguchin and Nomochin were the original tribes of the Yunsheebuu before the Kharchin allied with them and adopted its name.
 The Shibaguchins were people who raised hawks as their occupation for the Mongol nobles.
 Numan means arch in Mongolian, the Nomochins were the royal arch artisans.
 Both Shibaguchins and Nomochins had multi-ethnic origins, they were served for the Yuan emperors when they went for hunting to the Tsagan Nuur moving imperial palace of Yuan empire's upper capital Xanadu (Kaiping), located in the present Plain Blue Banner, Shilingol League, Inner Mongolia.
 Yuan court set up Yunxufu to administer the moving imperial palace, It's believed that Shibaguchin and Nomochin adopted Yunsheebuu, the Yunxufu's alternative name in Mongolian, as their common tribal name after they evolved as a nomadic tribe on the steppes.

-Buryat and Barga, as a part of the Yunsheebuu Tümen, were different from their cousins in Siberian forest, Their ancestors immigrated from the forest to the western Mongolia steppes, and joined the Oirad alliance.
+Buryat and Barga, as a part of the Yunsheebuu Tümen, were different from their cousins in Siberian forest, Their ancestors emigrated from the forest to the western Mongolia steppes, and joined the Oirad alliance.
 It is surmised that Buryat and Barga were probably led by an important Oirad Chieftain Aragtemür.
 He ever struggled against Esen Khaan and defeated him finally.
 However, Bolai Tayisi defeated him later and absorbed his people of the Buryat and Barga into the Kharchins.
 It is also possible that Bekrin's Begersen Tayisi or Oirad's Ibalai Tayisi brought them into the Yunsheebuu.

-Tav Aimag that means five tribes, were known as Jalair, Hongirad, Ihires, Manggud and Urugud, who immigrated from northern Mongolia to the Khitan steppes, the present Southeastern Inner Mongolia.
+Tav Aimag that means five tribes, were known as Jalair, Hongirad, Ihires, Manggud and Urugud, who emigrated from northern Mongolia to the Khitan steppes, the present Southeastern Inner Mongolia.
 But they retreated to the north steppes after the Yuan Empire lost its rule on China.